-§ 1316.
+§1316.
 National standards of performance

-- (1) The term "standard of performance" means a standard for the control of the discharge of pollutants which reflects the greatest degree of effluent reduction which the Administrator determines to be achievable through application of the best available demonstrated control technology, processes, operating methods, or other alternatives, including, where practicable, a standard permitting no discharge of pollutants. - (2) The term "new source" means any source, the construction of which is commenced after the publication of proposed regulations prescribing a standard of performance under this section which will be applicable to such source, if such standard is thereafter promulgated in accordance with this section. - (3) The term "source" means any building, structure, facility, or installation from which there is or may be the discharge of pollutants. - (4) The term "owner or operator" means any person who owns, leases, operates, controls, or supervises a source. - (5) The term "construction" means any placement, assembly, or installation of facilities or equipment (including contractual obligations to purchase such facilities or equipment) at the premises where such equipment will be used, including preparation work at such premises.
+(1) The term "standard of performance" means a standard for the control of the discharge of pollutants which reflects the greatest degree of effluent reduction which the Administrator determines to be achievable through application of the best available demonstrated control technology, processes, operating methods, or other alternatives, including, where practicable, a standard permitting no discharge of pollutants.

+(2) The term "new source" means any source, the construction of which is commenced after the publication of proposed regulations prescribing a standard of performance under this section which will be applicable to such source, if such standard is thereafter promulgated in accordance with this section.

+(3) The term "source" means any building, structure, facility, or installation from which there is or may be the discharge of pollutants.

+(4) The term "owner or operator" means any person who owns, leases, operates, controls, or supervises a source.

+(5) The term "construction" means any placement, assembly, or installation of facilities or equipment (including contractual obligations to purchase such facilities or equipment) at the premises where such equipment will be used, including preparation work at such premises.

-(b) Categories of sources; Federal standards of performance for new sources pulp and paper mills; paperboard, builders paper and board mills; meat product and rendering processing; dairy product processing; grain mills; canned and preserved fruits and vegetables processing: canned and preserved seafood processing; sugar processing; textile mills: cement manufacturing; feedlots: electroplating; organic chemicals manufacturing; inorganic chemicals manufacturing; plastic and synthetic materials manufactursoap and detergent manufacturing; fertilizer manufacturing; petroleum refining: iron and steel manufacturing; nonferrous metals manufacturing; phosphate manufacturing:
+(b) Categories of sources; Federal standards of performance for new sources processing;

+(1)(A) The Administrator shall, within ninety days after October 18, 1972, publish (and from time to time thereafter shall revise) a list of categories of sources, which shall, at the minimum, include: pulp and paper mills; paperboard, builders paper and board mills; meat product and rendering processing; dairy product processing; grain mills; canned and preserved fruits and vegetables canned and preserved seafood processing; sugar processing;
-(1)(A) The Administrator shall, within ninety days after October 18, 1972, publish (and from time to time thereafter shall revise) a list of categories of sources, which shall, at the minimum. include: